PietroTerribile01/phishing-demo-report/home.md

 github.security-git.it → same IP (13.60.225.161).

-These subdomain are proper of the phishlet itself as they will be used to present the fake GitHub login page.
+These subdomains are proper of the phishlet itself as they will be used to present the fake GitHub login page.
 MX record:

 Configured to allow e-mails to be sent and received via the chosen service (Zoho SMTP), thus enabling the address noreply@security-git.it to send phishing e-mails.